mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 The billion dollar idea behind Precog was to become the data analytics infrastructure powering all business applications and serving up all manner of insights to the users of those applications across all domains.

-That's a big, exciting, bold vision, which in the end proved too difficult to execute on.
+That's a big, exciting, bold vision.
+In the end, it proved too difficult to execute on.

 I now believe that your *game plan* should be *unfundable*.
 If you tell an investor what *you're actually doing*, and they tell you, "that's not a standalone business," then there's a good chance you're on the right track.

 It seems pretty obvious, in retrospect, as there are plenty of examples: if Facebook had tried to be the social network for the world, they'd be a footnote in history.
+Instead, they executed on an unfundable game plan (social network for a college), and are now doing nearly $10B in annual revenue.

-Yes, have a big vision that investors get excited about and that makes you want to get in the morning.
-But keep your game plan *unfundable*: small and immediate, focused on not the billion dollar idea, but producing something that someone somewhere gives a shit about.
-Succeeding there will give you the traction necessary to go after that billion dollar idea.
+Yes, have a big vision that gets investors excited, and makes you want to get in the morning.
+But keep your game plan *unfundable*: small and immediate, focused not on the billion dollar idea, but on producing something that someone somewhere gives a shit about.

+Succeeding *there* will give you the traction necessary to go after that billion dollar idea.

 ### 4. Choose a Right-Sized Problem